 How Does First Tutors: NZ Work?

-To use our online self-selection service simply follow the five easy steps below:
+To use our online self-selection service simply follow four easy steps:

-If you have a question, or are not sure of anything, please contact us using our support form and we will guide you through the process.
+If you have a question, or are unsure, please contact us using our support form and we will guide you through the process.

 See How It Works...

-To help you to select just the right tutor we've given each tutor a profile page, which gives them the opportunity to tell you about their experience, qualifications, and approach to tutoring.
+To help you select your tutor we've given each one the opportunity to talk about their qualifications, experience and approach to teaching.

-Primary - 1 hour lessons maximum; 30 - 45mins preferred.
-If your tutor is travelling to you, you might want to make sure the tuition is worth his/her while you may wish to consider letting him tutor more than one child, so perhaps he could teach two children for around half an hour each.
+Primary - 1 hour sessions maximum; 30 - 45mins is often preferred.
+To make such tuition worth your tutor's while you may wish to consider tutoring for more than one child, so the tutor can teach two children for half an hour each.

-Secondary/NCEA Level 1 - 1 hour is preferred; 1 hour 30 minutes if your child can handle it.
-Remember the New Zealand unwritten rule for a halfway break.
+Secondary/GCSE - 1 hour is fine; 1 hour 30 if your child has the stamina.

-NCEA Level 2 and 3 - 1 hour to 1.5 hours if you have regular lessons.
+A-Level - 1 hour to 1.5 hrs if you are being tutored on a regular basis.
 1.5 - 2.5 hours if you are cramming before exams.
-Regular breaks every hour is advised.

-Please be so kind as to give feedback about your tutor so other users can benefit from recommendations.
+We encourage adult students and parents to give feedback on their tutor so other users can benefit from recommendations.